edX Online

 It's important to consider the age groups and subjects you are most interested in before choosing a bachelor's in education program.
 Your area of specialization impacts which jobs and state certification exams you are eligible for.

-Graduation requirements for an education bachelor's degree
+Graduation requirements for bachelor's in education students

 To graduate from your program, you'll need to complete core coursework and accumulate a specified number of elective credits.
 You'll also need to complete a student internship and log a requisite number of hours in the classroom.